cesar-rocha/SciCompPy/Installation.md

 libraries and "toolboxes" if you will) used in science such as numpy, scipy, and matplotlib.

+### Updating
+Anaconda ships with a package manager called `conda` that comes in handy.
+To update anaconda you can use:

+<pre><code>
+$ conda update --prefix CONDA_PATH anaconda
+</code></pre>
+where `CONDA_PATH` is the path where anaconda is installed.
+For example, on my computer `CONDA_PATH=/Users/crocha/anaconda3`.

 ## Why Python 3?
 (If you never used python before, you do not need to worry about this.)

 Most of scientific packages support python3.
 If you are a python newbie, you should start using python3.
-PSF will drop support to python2 by 2020 and Jupyter Project next version (6.0) will no longer support python2.
+[PSF](https://www.python.org/psf/) will drop support to python2 by 2020 and the next version of IPython (6.0) will no longer support python2.

 If you currently use python2, consider migrating to python3.
-I encourage you to check out this [webpage](http://python-3-for-scientists.readthedocs.io/en/latest/) that some friends have put together to help scientists migrate from 2 to 3.
+I encourage you to check this [webpage](http://python-3-for-scientists.readthedocs.io/en/latest/) that some friends have put together to help scientists migrate from 2 to 3.